faithastrid/CouchIno/readme.md

 ## Current Objectives

-Implement Rotary Encoders to dynamiclly change max speed and the throttle on the right side because the left side is less powerful.
+ Half Completed - Implement Rotary Encoders to dynamiclly change max speed and the throttle on the right side because the left side is less powerful.
 This means we are currently veering left.

-Implement a speaker to create a horn using controller buttons.
+Planning stages right now - Implement a speaker to create a horn using controller buttons.

 Implement a digital e-stop

+### Update 3/22/23
+Changelog: I (Dhruv) updated the code.
+The code for both potentiometers works.
+However, the drift pot will not hold a stable value.
+It keeps fluctating.
+That is why I disabled that and only enabled the speed pot for now.
+Jake suggested the problem is with the wiring, so I will take a multimeter and check the pot later.

+### Update 3/20/23
+Changelog: Jake built an awsome enclosure for the pi over spring break.
+Today the team installed it to the chasis.
+It includes screw terminals for all outgoing connections and potentiometers that Dhruv will hook up later with code.

 ### Update 3/3/23
 Changelog (per Jake): - Examined couch to check for water damage , pi was good, nothing else seemed to have water damage - Couch seemed to be having charging issues and would spark on occasion Cause: Battery Charger was always connected across main neg and main pos of the batteries, fixed by adding a charging switch that will connect and disconnect the charger from the batteries, ziptied to the charger - In doing that, redid main connections (wrapped in pink electrical tape) using correct size bolts and nuts, but were affixed in a way that two of the brackets had to be removed.
 Extraneous brackets are now in the Couch box TODO: - New castor wheel - 3D printed/laser cut charging switch mount - Wiring cleanup (Later) - General re-tightening of nuts and bolts Jake TODO: - Order sprocket/socket wrench set for the office.